 Elevation: 232 feet / 70 meters

-A picturesque waterfall awaits you on this easy hike in Rocky Mountain National Park.
-It’s a popular trail from spring to autumn where you can enjoy beautiful aspen trees and the best mountain views.
-The route is multi-purpose and great for hiking, running, horseriding and snowshoeing.
+Your reward for hiking to Alberta Falls is a picturesque waterfall.
+This is an easy popular trail in Rocky Mountain National from spring to fall where you can enjoy beautiful aspen trees and gorgeous mountain views.
+The trail to Alberta Falls is multi-purpose.
+You’ll find hikers, runners, horseback riders and snowshoers.
 It’s the perfect place to spend a few hours enjoying the beautiful falls.

 Recommended Reading: Winter Hiking Gear: What You Need to Stay Warm on Day Hikes

 Distance: 3.2 – 4.8 miles / 5 – 7.5 kilometers